Jet Ski Maintenance Guide

-Jet skis do not require as much servicing as cars or boats, but they do need some.
+Jet skis and waverunners do not require as much servicing as cars or boats, but they do need some.
 If you want to enjoy trouble-free days on the water while adding years to the life of your jet ski, you should take care of these five tasks.

 - Remove old fuel: You probably don’t think about it much when you fill up your car, but fueling a jet ski is a little more complicated.
 Pump gas has a shelf life of between three and six months, which means that old fuel should be removed from your jet ski at the start of every season.
 A few dollars invested in fuel cleaners and stabilizers would also be money well spent.